 Advance planning tools specify how personal and financial decisions will be made as people age.
 They can also identify who may make these decisions.
 This potentially avoids court involvement.
 Guardianship may be necessary for those who can no longer take care of themselves.
 Court-appointed guardians take care of people who are determined to be incapacitated.
 All of these arrangements carry risks and thus require scrutiny and monitoring.

-Sometimes the Social Security Administration (SSA) appoints a family member or friend of a person who needs help managing money to be a representative payee.
-A representative payee has authority to oversee and manage the individual’s Social Security benefits.
-As a matter of policy, the SSA declines to recognize powers of attorney and makes its own appointment of representative payees, determining their responsibilities.
+Powers of attorney—a power of attorney is a signed document in which a person appoints someone else to act on his or her behalf.
+Federal agencies sometimes have separate programs to do this.
+For example, the Social Security Administration has a “representative payee” program.
+It allows a person to manage another person’s Social Security account.
+As a matter of policy, the Social Security Administration declines to recognize powers of attorney and instead makes its own appointment of representative payees, determining their responsibilities.
 The Department of Veterans Affairs also declines to recognize powers of attorney and appoints its own fiduciaries.

 Durable powers of attorney

 States should expand laws on durable powers of attorney to:

 - provide legal remedies for wrongdoing, and

 - encourage third parties to accept them.
 Third parties should not be subject to liability, except for their own wrongdoing.
 These protections and remedies should be at least as stringent as those in the updated Uniform Power of Attorney Act.

 States should codify, simplify, and clarify trust laws.
 They should model them on the Uniform Trust Code.